 Griffith University is committed to supporting its staff in the early stages of their academic careers and understands the challenges faced by new scholars.
-The Sir Samuel Griffith Lectureship Program is designed to enhance the career success of early career academics.
+From 2010-2014, the University ran a targeted support program to assist early career academics who were new to the University - The Sir Samuel Griffith Lectureship Program.

 Who was Sir Samuel Griffith?

 Griffith University is named in honour of Sir Samuel Walker Griffith, one of Australia's great early achievers.
 Twice the premier of Queensland, that state's chief justice and author of its criminal code, he was a great, confident provincial who saw no reason why, as a Queenslander, he could not take a major role in the public life of the emerging nation.